m0i5/Notepad/README.md

 Another notepad.
-But so far only with raw, pure, hardcore HTML and a few lines of CSS.
+But  only with raw, pure, hardcoded HTML and a few lines of CSS.
 Does a notepad need anything else?
 I doubt it.